Deceleration

 A blood clot in a blood vessel that carries blood back to the heart (vein).
 Symptoms include pain, tenderness, and swelling of the affected extremity.

-Deep venous thrombosis most often occurs in the leg or pelvis, and has been reported to develop on the left side of the body more often than the right side of the body during pregnancy.
-Deep venous thrombosis is ten times more likely to happen in women who are pregnant than in women of the same age who are not pregnant.
-Venous thrombosis has the highest chance for happening during the first six weeks after the birth of your baby.
+Deep venous thrombosis most often occurs in the leg or pelvis, and has been reported to develop on the left side of the body more often than on the right side during pregnancy.
+Deep venous thrombosis is about ten times more likely to happen in women who are pregnant than in women of the same age who are not pregnant.
+Venous thrombosis has the highest chance of occurring during the first six weeks after birth.

 Expanded obstetric notation gives more detail:

-Gravida (Total number of pregnancies), Term births -Preterm births - Abortions - Living children
+G, T-P-A-L = Gravida (total number of pregnancies), Term births – Preterm births – Abortions – Living children.

 Diabetes

 A condition in which a person has an abnormally high amount of sugar (glucose) in their blood.
-Diabetes occurs when the body does not produce insulin, the substance in the body that lowers blood sugar, or the cells in the body do not respond to insulin .
+Diabetes occurs when the body does not produce insulin, the hormone that lowers blood sugar, or when the cells in the body do not respond to insulin.

 Severity Arterial pH Serum bicarbonate (mEq/L) Mental status